 Amsterdam: Nexus Institute.2018.
 Tall 8vo.
 Original publisher's black cloth with gilt lettering to spine; white dust wrapper with writing in black and red; pp. [xii], 76; fine.
 First edition, signed by the author to title page.
 The New Jerusalem is a long prose poem inspired by the poetry of William Blake and composed using the same linguistic ceremony as John's Revelation, (In John's Revelation, The Revelation of Jesus Christ is communicated to John through prophetic visions).
 The introduction by philosopher and founder of The Nexus Institute, Rob Riemen, delves deep into the relationship between art and spirituality in The New Jerusalem.
 Published in this bilingual edition (English and Dutch), all colour illustrations and photographic contributions come from Patti Smith herself, showcasing her eclectic creative talent.

-New Haven: Yale University Press.2017.
+New Haven: Yale University Press.
+2017.
 4to.
-Original publisher's red cloth with black lettering to spine; black and white photographic dust jacket; pp. [xiv], 93, [7]; fine.
+Original red cloth with black lettering to spine; black and white photographic dust jacket; pp. [xiv], 93, [7]; fine.
 Signed first edition.
 Devotion is a unique and candid portrait of an artist's creative process; an intimate insight into the lineage of inspiraiton.
-From Simone Weil's grave in London to the South of France and the residence of Albert Camus, Patti Smith takes us, not only on a geographical odyssey, but also a tangential journey through the mind of a writer whilst asking what ingredients it takes to create a piece of work that can be considered 'timeless'.
+From Simone Weil's grave in London to the South of France and the residence of Albert Camus, Patti Smith takes us, not only on a geographical odyssey, but also a tangential journey through the mind of a writer whilst asking what ingredients it takes to create a piece of work that can be considered "timeless".
 As Smith asks the reader, "Why is one compelled to write?
 To set oneself apart, cocooned, rapt in solitude, despite the wants of others.
 Virginia Woolf had her room.
 Proust his shuttered windows.
 Marguerite Duras her muted house.
 Dylan Thomas his modest shed.
 All seeking an emptiness to imbue with words.
 The words that will penetrate virgin territory,, crack unclaimed combinations, articulate the infinite".

 Registration and/or logging into your account gives you access to even more features, including saved searches, want lists, wishlists, search preferences and search history.
 You can either create an account with us or log in using Facebook below.